icssc/peterportal-api-next/tools/grades-updater/README.md

 # grades-updater

-This directory contains the code for updating the grades cache for PeterPortal API _Next_.
+This directory contains the code for updating the grades cache for Anteater API.

 ## Sanitizing the Data